 - 1. As illustrated on Exhibit 13, East Coast Highway View Corridors, buildings should be oriented to maximize view opportunities while minimizing the visual impact of the building on existing view sheds. - 2.
 Buildings proposed adjacent to the Coast Highway-Bay Bridge shall preserve coastal views that are afforded due to the differential in height between the elevation of the bridge and the elevation of the site.
+Buildings located within View Corridors 5, 6, and 7, as shown in Exhibit 13, East Coast Highway View Corridors, shall maintain a low profile against East Coast Highway, allowing coastal views over the development.
 The public coastal views shall be consistent with Section 4.4.1-8 of the Newport Beach Coastal Land Use Plan policies. - 3.
 A pedestrian view corridor shall be designed at the southeast corner of Bayside Drive and East Coast Highway, shown as View Corridor 2 on Exhibit 13, East Coast Highway View Corridors, allowing northbound pedestrians and motorists to see into the project and the coastal view beyond. - 4.
-The enclosed dry stack boat storage building shall be designed with multiple heights to create a distinct view corridor from East Coast Highway to the Bay, illustrated on Exhibit 13, East Coast Highway View Corridors.
-This corridor shall be visible to north and south bound pedestrians, bicyclists and motorists. - 5.
-The development shall be designed to frame existing bay views and should create new bay views where they are currently blocked by fencing and outdoor vehicle/boat storage.
+The enclosed dry stack boat storage building shall be designed with multiple heights to create a distinct view corridor from East Coast Highway to the Bay, illustrated as View Corridor 4 on Exhibit 13, East Coast Highway View Corridors.
+This corridor shall be visible to north and south bound pedestrians, bicyclists and motorists.

+- The development shall be designed to frame existing bay views and should create new bay views where they are currently blocked by fencing and outdoor vehicle/boat storage. - 6.
+The coastal public view tower shall be publicly accessible and designed to provide panoramic coastal views and include interpretive elements.